-Figure 9-48 ARP Inspection VLAN Window
+Figure 9-49 ARP Inspection VLAN Window

-Parameter Description

-VID List Enter the VLAN ID list used here.
+Parameter Description VID List Enter the VLAN ID list used here.
+Use "-" to specify the range value and "," to separate the list of values.
+For example, 1,4-6.
 State Select to enable or disable the ARP inspection option's state for the specified VLAN here.